shumkwanho/chiness-chess/README.md

 ## About Me

 Hello!
-I'm [Your Name], a passionate developer who loves creating interactive and engaging web applications.
+I'm Jimmy Shum, a passionate developer who loves creating interactive and engaging web applications.
 This project is part of my journey to master web development.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile/) or follow me on [GitHub](https://github.com/yourusername).

 ## About the Project